Yes. A Passenger Can Sue a Drunk Driver for Injuries in a Rollover Crash.

-- The passenger was injured.
+- The passenger was injured

 You may also have a dram shop lawsuit against a bar or restaurant that served the alcohol to the driver before the rollover.
 This means you could get money settlements from both the drunk driver and the bar or restaurant.

-If someone violates state criminal laws by driving while under the influence of drugs and/or alcohol (referred to as drunk driving, DUI and DWI), it is generally prima facia evidence of negligence in a civil case—a rollover accident case for damages (compensation).
-This does not mean that someone who is injured by an intoxicated driver will automatically win a lawsuit, but it does mean that the person suing has a good case.
+When a driver violates state criminal laws by driving while under the influence (also referred to as “drunk driving,” “DUI,” and “DWI”), it is considered evidence of negligence in a rollover accident lawsuit.
+This does not mean that someone who is injured by an intoxicated driver will automatically win their lawsuit, but it does mean that the person suing has a good case.